aureliocirella/se1-ezgas/docs/DesignDocument.md

 }

-package "it.polito.ezgas.converter" {
+package "it.polito.ezgas.converter" as pkgconv{
 }

-package "it.polito.ezgas.dto" {
+package "it.polito.ezgas.dto" as pkgdto {
 }

 package "it.polito.ezgas.entity" as pkgent {